vaishnavipaswan/machine-learning-algorithms/README.md

 5. **Decision Tree Algorithm** - A tree-based classification method.
 6. **Perceptron Learning Algorithm** - Implemented for the AND Boolean Function.
 7. **Naïve Bayes Algorithm** - A probabilistic classifier based on Bayes' Theorem with independence assumptions.
+8. **K-Means Clustering** - An unsupervised learning algorithm that partitions data into k clusters.
+9. **Support Vector Machine (SVM)** - A powerful supervised learning model for classification and regression.

 ## 🚀 Getting Started

 ### Install Dependencies